Contact Info

 Appointments

-• 2010-current: Assistant Professor, Michigan State University.
+• 2016-2023: Associate Professor (with tenure), Michigan State University.

 • School of Journalism (51%)

-• Department of Telecommunications, Information Studies, and Media (49%)
+• Department of Media and Information (49%)

 • 2009-2010: Visiting Assistant Professor, Michigan State University.